-- bin directory with launcher binary. - lib directory with instrumentation clients. - license_terms directory with licence information. - README a short readme file with a brief description recent changes and links to related resources.
+- bin directory with launcher binary and remote debugger client. - 1ib directory with instrumentation clients. - license_terms directory with licence information. - README a short readme file with a brief description recent changes and links to related resources.

 1.5 Related information

 This document contains information that is specific to this product.
 See the following documents for other related information: